 Cleveland Foundation is located in Cleveland, OH.
 The organization was established in 1945.
 According to its NTEE Classification (T31) the organization is classified as: Community Foundations, under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
-As of 12/2019, Cleveland Foundation employed 105 individuals.
+As of 12/2022, Cleveland Foundation employed 107 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
+Cleveland Foundation is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2019, Cleveland Foundation generated $120.0m in total revenue.
-The organization has seen a slow decline revenue.
-Over the past 5 years, revenues have fallen by an average of (0.5%) each year.
-All expenses for the organization totaled $176.2m during the year ending 12/2019.
+For the year ending 12/2021, Cleveland Foundation generated $179.4m in total revenue.
+This represents relatively stable growth, over the past 6 years the organization has increased revenue by an average of 6.5% each year.
+All expenses for the organization totaled $145.0m during the year ending 12/2021.
+While expenses have increased by 4.0% per year over the past 6 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form